moj-analytical-services/user-guidance/source/documentation/apps/static-app.md

 1. For each environment, click the "Create auth0 client" button underneath the deployment settings.
 This will:
     - Create an Auth0 client and user group for specific to the Application environment
     - Store the `AUTH0_CLIENT_ID` and `AUTH0_CLIENT_SECRET` as environment secrets in your GitHub repository
-1. You can now use the "Manage customers" button from the previous screen to add users for your Application.
+1. By default authentication is enabled, with passwordless login by email via [Auth0](https://auth0.com/docs/authenticate/passwordless/authentication-methods/email-otp).
+You can now use the "Manage customers" button from the previous screen to add users for your Application.
 [See the section below for more details.](#manage-application-users).

 The `AUTH0_CLIENT_ID` and `AUTH0_CLIENT_SECRET` that have been added will be used the next time you deploy your Application.
 In order to deploy a new version of the Application, you will need to create a pull request in your repository.
 The GitHub actions jobs will redeploy the dev environment when the PR is opened.
 The prod environment is deployed when the PR has been merged.